 - Please note that using log buffering, such as the BufferedLogs option in Apache, will delay logs and thus reduce SSHGuard’s responsiveness.

 All you need to do after having configured SSHGuard is to feed it your server logs.
-Here you have a few different options.
+Here you’ve a few different options.

 Selective logging of WordPress attacks